zmmarina/Webflux-Studies/README.md

 <h1> Webflux </h1>

-Creating a Rest API using Spring Webflux and MongoDB to store names of playlists.
+Creating a Rest API using Spring Webflux and MongoDB to store names of playlists. :musical_score:

 <h2> :musical_note: Features </h2>